gwax/www-gwax/posts/2004/03/word-banter.rst

 clear.
 So I was looking at the stars a little, it was quite pleasant.

 **DIFFERENT TOPIC:** Yeah, that **needed** to be bold.
-Anyway, I was reminded by the last sentance of my previous paragraph (ooh, I'm getting all meta and stuff) of how much I like the word pleasant.
+Anyway, I was reminded by the last sentence of my previous paragraph (ooh, I'm getting all meta and stuff) of how much I like the word pleasant.
 Just so that we're clear: